Burhan7777/Scribble/Features.md

 41) Can add notes in notebooks(Main): DONE
 42) Remove Splash screen(Main):DONE
 43) Add Firebase events to everything(Main):
-44) Keep track of total words written for the achievements(Main):
+44) Keep track of total words written for the achievements(Main): DELAYED
 45) How long notes survive in trash in settings (Main):  CANCELLED(14 days it is)
 46) Change title of all to richtextstate(Main): CANCELLED
 47) Add checkbox and bulletpoints to notebooks and locked  notes: DONE